 Examples of combination medication

-• Fluticasone and Salmeterol (e.g. Seretide – used for ages 4+)
+- Fluticasone and Salmeterol (e.g. Seretide )

 Possible side effects of combination inhalers

-Reliever inhalers relax your airways, which help breathlessness, but they do not treat airway inflammation.
+Reliever inhalers relax your airways, which help asthma symptoms, but they do not treat airway inflammation.
 As well as the relaxing effect of a reliever inhaler, you need the anti-inflammatory effect of a preventer.
 Once the airways are less inflamed, they are less sensitive to triggers such as cigarette smoke and viral infections.

 Do I really need to take my controller inhaler every day?

-Yes – very definitely.
+Yes, always take your combination inhaler as prescribed by your healthcare professional.
 To work properly, preventers need to be taken every day, usually morning and evening, even if you are feeling well.
 The protective effect of the preventer medicine builds up gradually.

 Once this protection is working, occasionally forgetting to take your inhaler will usually not have any major effects.
 But forgetting or stopping for several days at a time will mean you lose your protection